pulumi/docs/CONTRIBUTING.md

 ## Documentation structure

-- There is a folder for each heading in the top navigation, such as `Install`, `Quickstart`, etc.
+- There is a folder for each heading in the top navigation, such as `Install`, `getting-started`, etc.

 - The mapping from documentation page to section and table-of-contents (TOC) is stored in yaml files in `_data`.